Davey-Dev/strap_arc_tools/README.md

 ## Special Thanks

 [Andrew (Beta 64)](https://beta64.tv) for showcasing the initial method of extracting and replacing files.
+His video using Wexos Toolbox and BrawlCrate can be found [here](https://youtu.be/xf76Ui_MsaI).